aburch/simutrans/simutrans/readme.txt

 reporting problems.

 The -debug switch turns on additional debug messages.
-The recommended combination is "-log 1 -debug"
+The recommended combination is "-log 1 -debug 3"

+Behind -debug you can give a debuglevel.
+1 only errors [default], 2 logs also warnings, 3 all messages and 4 will generate a division by zero on a fatal error to allow for a backtrace.

 3.)
 Run Simutrans in free playing mode (bankrupt check turned off):